SAO/NSF Solar REU Program

 - Develop competence and confidence in presenting scientific results in a public forum.

 Housing is provided to the students free of charge in a dormitory room nearby the CfA.
-Travel from the student's university or home city to Boston is also provided.
-The stipend for the summer is $6000 with an additional meal allowance.
+Travel from the student's university or home city to Cambridge is also provided.
+The stipend for the summer is $8000 with an additional meal allowance.
 The student must be available for the entire 10 weeks of the program.
-Virtual internship options can be arranged if the student is unable to travel to Boston due to family or other reasons.
+Virtual internship options can be arranged if the student is unable to travel to Cambridge due to family or other reasons.
 Travel allowances are also provided to students to present their summer research at the Fall AGU meeting or the Winter AAS meeting.

 The Center for Astrophysics | Harvard & Smithsonian (CfA) is an umbrella organization for the Smithsonian Astrophysical Observatory (SAO) and the Harvard College Observatory (HCO).
 The CfA is arguably the largest and most diverse astrophysical institution in the world.
 A broad program of research in astronomy, astrophysics, earth and space sciences is carried out by a highly diversified staff.
 The CfA is the center of pioneering efforts in the development of orbiting observatories, large ground-based telescopes, the application of computers to astrophysical problems, and the integration of laboratory measurements, theoretical astrophysics, and observations across the electromagnetic spectrum.